ACasillas01/Platformer_CSV/README.md

 # Platformer_CSV
-A platformer game project taht creates the map based on a CSV file
+A platformer game project that creates the map based on a CSV file